spiderforrest/tono/general/data.md

 ## Items

 Items take the form of individual JSON objects within the single array in the user's JSON datafile, and those objects contain key-value pairs that store data about the item in question.

 Users can add arbitrary key-value pairs to items whenever they'd like.

 However, Dote uses many specifically-named keys (such as `type`) for its core functionality, and Dote expects the values of these keys to have specific datatypes.
 Some must also be formatted or constructed in specific ways.

 Users should avoid naming their custom keys anything that Dote recognizes as having special meaning.

+### Parent/Child relationships

+Dote allows users to "stack" items in a tree structure, where items may be "sub-items" of other items; this is intended to be used as a way of representing dependency and scope relationships between items.

+For example, a `todo` item that is the child of another `todo` item can be considered a "sub-task" that must be completed before its parent task can be accomplished.

+Similarly, a `note` item that is the child of another item can be considered "scoped" to its parent, indicating that it is relevant only in the context of its parent item.
+(For example, a `todo` item titled "repair my car" could have a `note` item as a child detailing the parts and steps required to accomplish the repair job.)

 ### Properties (global)